Junjie-Ye/TL-Training/README.md

 ## Inference

-If you want to use the model (TL-CodeLLaMA-2) for inference, please follow the format below:
+If you want to use the model (TL-CodeLLaMA-2) for inference, please follow the data format:

 ```json
 [